Team-Nuthairs/Ambulance/README.md

 3. Open a pull request to merge back to main
 4. Someone else reviews before it merges (even just a quick look)

 New to git?
-Use GitHub Desktop — it handles everything here without the command line.
+Use GitHub Desktop or Fork — it handles everything here without the command line.

 ---